 If you have a lot of pictures on your computer, it might take a while, but do it now anyway.
 You can still complete the rest of the tutorial on your phone while your computer is running the search.

-When you want to finally get your pictures organized (with this strategy) or finish that baby book you’ve been meaning to get around to for the last 5 years, then all your pictures will be in one spot- Google Photos.
-You can thank me then.
+When you want to finally get your old pictures organized or finish that baby book you’ve been meaning to get around to for the last 5 years, then all your pictures will be in one spot- Google Photos!
+Yay!

 In order to get the most out of using Google Photos, you need to make sure your settings are correct on both your phone and your computer.